Classic-integration icon

 • Higher risk of cardholder chargeback.

-The following tables show the authorization validity periods for the global card schemes that allow authorization adjustment.
+The following tables include information on authorization validity periods for major card schemes that allow authorization adjustment.

 American Express